vrischmann/zig-sqlite/README.md

 * `TEXT` can be read into a `[]const u8` or `[]u8`.
 * `TEXT` can be read into any array of `u8` provided the data fits.
 * `BLOB` follows the same rules as `TEXT`.

+### Comptime checked statements

+Prepared statements contain _comptime_ metadata which is used to validate that every call to `exec`, `one` and `all` provides the appropriate number of bind parameters.

+Right now there's no _type_ checking of bind parameters but it could probably be done.